Skip to main content

 For Phase 1 payment information, visit the Phase 1 webpage.

-The Department will mail paper checks to grant recipients using the mailing address listed on the application.
-We will post the payment distribution information and timing for Phase 2 on our website as soon as it is available.
+The Department mailed paper checks to grant recipients using the mailing address provided by the applicant on the application.
+Payment distribution information is located on the Payments tab.

 If the business is a sole proprietorship, the check will be made payable to the individual operating as a sole proprietorship.
 If the business is an entity, then the check will be made payable to the legal business name of the applicant listed on the application.